What is the State Board of Tax Appeals role?

 The hearing procedure is different for formal and informal cases.
-Informal hearing are structured similarly to formal hearings, but are less complex.
+Informal hearings are structured similarly to formal hearings, but are less complex.
 Informal hearings will generally follow this structure:

 Both parties and their witnesses will be sworn in.

-Each party will provide a short expanation of what their evidence and testimony of their witnesses will show.
+Each party will provide a short explanation of what their evidence and testimony of their witnesses will show.